Reviewing Power Assets (OTCMKTS:HGKGY) & Nuvve (NASDAQ:NVVE)

 |N/A

-This is a summary of recent recommendations and price targets for Nuvve and Power Assets, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Power Assets and Nuvve, as provided by MarketBeat.

 |Sell Ratings